Initializing...

 Quality Considerations

-- Use matching audio formats when possible
+• Use matching or similar audio formats when possible

 Common Use Cases

-- Music Production: Mix music tracks together
+• Music Production: Mix music tracks together with volume and pan

-- Audio Layering: Create layered audio compositions
+• Audio Layering: Create layered compositions with waveform and preview